pragmint/open-practices/README.md

 # Open Practices

+> Practice - An actionable pattern, technique, or process employed by software professionals.

-This repository is an opinionated list of open practices that high-performing software development teams can follow.
+This repository is an opinionated list of practices that high-performing software development teams can follow.
 We've organized these [practices](/practices/) based on [DORA Capabilities](https://dora.dev/capabilities/) to piggyback off of their exhaustive research over the past decade.
-By focusing on the practices, we aim to give readers many actionable opportunities to grow their skills and fine-tune their processes.
+By focusing on practices that support these research-backed capabilities, we aim to give readers many actionable opportunities to grow their skills and fine-tune their processes in areas that are likely to positively impact the organizations they work with.

-For the purposes of this repository **we're defining a practice to mean an actionable pattern, technique, or process.** Our goal is to give teams specific practices that they can experiment with to improve.
 Not every practice we include will be beneficial in every situation.
-Every situation is rife with nuance.
+Each unique situation is rife with nuance.
 Our curated list is designed to include practices that typically work and are in support a given DORA Capability.
-Our goal is to provide specific options for teams to take action on to improve.
+Our goal is to ensure that teams always have fresh, pragmatic, and actionable ideas on how they can improve.

 At [Pragmint](https://pragmint.com/), we rely on this resource to onboard new team members and focus our [Co-Dev Coaching](https://www.pragmint.com/insight/what-is-co-dev-coaching) efforts.